astalker/caledonian-stamps/publications.md

 1. [Philatelic Witnesses of the Great War](#philatelic-witnesses-of-the-great-war)
 1. [Stamp Collecting is for You](#stamp-collecting-is-for-you)

 ## A Century of Scottish Philately

-In 2006 to celebrate the Centenary of the Caledonian Philatelic Society, the Society compiled and published a book entitled:

-**“A Century of Scottish Philately”**
+In 2006 to celebrate the Centenary of the Caledonian Philatelic Society, the Society compiled and published a book entitled: **“A Century of Scottish Philately”**.

 The book contains much of interest to all involved in philately.
-Its main chapters are :
+Its main chapters are:

 * A Century of Scottish Philately
 * Notable members of the Society